 Bonfire Night & Firework safety reminder

-Station Commander Alan Haley from HWFRS said: “We are encouraging people to go along to an organised event with their families and friends as this is by far the safest option.
-Nevertheless, we recognise that many people will be holding their own bonfire parties and get-togethers, and we want to remind them of some simple firework and bonfire safety tips to help avoid injury or any damage to their property.”
+Station Commander Stuart Crebbin from HWFRS said: "We are encouraging people to go along to an organised event with their families and friends as this is by far the safest option.
+A list of organised events can be found on our Service website.
+We do however, recognise that many people will be holding their own bonfire parties and get-togethers, and we want to remind them of some simple firework and bonfire safety tips to help avoid injury or any damage to their property."

 Firework safety tips: